kakaoenterprise/kc-sdk-go/services/kubernetesengine/docs/KubernetesEngineV1ApiCreateNodePoolModelNodePoolRequestModel.md

 ### NewKubernetesEngineV1ApiCreateNodePoolModelNodePoolRequestModel

-`func NewKubernetesEngineV1ApiCreateNodePoolModelNodePoolRequestModel(name string, flavorId string, volumeSize int32, nodeCount int32, sshKeyName string, vpcInfo VpcInfoRequestModel, imageId string, ) *KubernetesEngineV1ApiCreateNodePoolModelNodePoolRequestModel`
+`func NewKubernetesEngineV1ApiCreateNodePoolModelNodePoolRequestModel(name string, flavorId string, nodeCount int32, sshKeyName string, vpcInfo VpcInfoRequestModel, imageId string, ) *KubernetesEngineV1ApiCreateNodePoolModelNodePoolRequestModel`

 NewKubernetesEngineV1ApiCreateNodePoolModelNodePoolRequestModel instantiates a new KubernetesEngineV1ApiCreateNodePoolModelNodePoolRequestModel object
 This constructor will assign default values to properties that have it defined,